laurilaatu/HGQ2/docs/getting_started.md

     # Model creation
 ```

 Only one of `heterogeneous_axis` and `homogeneous_axis` are mutually exclusive, and setting both will raise an error.
 The tuples passed to these parameters specify the axes along which quantization is (not) applied heterogeneously.
-For a complete example, please refer to the example notebooks in the `example/` directory.
+For a complete example, please refer to the [example notebooks](https://github.com/calad0i/HGQ2/blob/master/example) located in the repository.

 For more advanced configuration options, the user may override `bw_mapper` object in the quantizer config/scope.
 The `bw_mapper` object is of type `hgq.quantizer.internal.base.BitwidthMapperBase`, which is responsible for mapping between the quantization bitwidths and the data.
 Please refer to the `hgq.quantizer.internal.base.DefaultBitwidthMapper` class for the default implementation.